Home / Articles / 2026 Low Tox Year in Review

 By the Plastic Detox Editorial Team

-Published May 21, 2026 · 32 min read · This article contains affiliate links.
+Updated May 24, 2026 · 32 min read · This article contains affiliate links.
 We may earn a small commission at no cost to you.
 Learn more

 The federal government rolled back, states ran forward, science kept finding synthetic chemicals where they shouldn't be, and "clean" brands kept getting sued.
 What that means for your shopping decisions.